Termite & WDO Inspections

 - Remember that we are true professionals and can handle all your inspection needs.

-Yes, an inspector who has invested in the latest technology will cost more upfront than the barely qualified, cheap WDO inspector, and you can probably save a few bucks by hiring them.
+Yes, an inspector in the Jacksonville area who has invested in the latest technology will cost more upfront than the barely qualified, cheap WDO inspector, and you can probably save a few bucks by hiring them.
 We think investing a few dollars more upfront that may save thousands of dollars later is a good return on your investment.
 You can hire the inspectors who provide "orange sticky dots," or you can hire an inspector with 360 Pest Control.

 360PestControl uses the patented TermaTrac locating equipment that incorporates radar, thermal, and moisture sensing to locate hidden insects.
 The value is you know if there is live activity rather than only knowing about visible evidence.
 The TermaTrac instrument costs about $5,000 each, so very few inspectors have them.
 We think they are important, and we think you should have the benefit of knowing what you are buying.
 You'll soon forget a few bucks, but you may remember the poorly equipped inspector a long time.